Here are five reasons why investing in employee training pays off for your business.

 By sponsoring sales training programs, for instance, your salespeople can gain new or additional insights to improve their selling skills as well as develop their self-confidence and positive attitude at work.
 Needless to say, your reputation as a good employer that cares about your employees' professional development will also be enhanced.
 As you help your employees further their skills and achieve personal growth, you create a goldmine of talent, which can give your business a market edge over competitors.

-2. It identifies which employees are worthy of promotion.
+2. It can identify which employees are worthy of promotion.

 Trained employees can form your pool of candidates for possible future promotion as they have developed certain levels of competence over time.
 With this pool, you need not look further for qualified candidates for managerial or executive posts in your organization, which, incidentally, are best given to someone promoted from within the organization.